-Foster Blake has also spent a large amount of her career online, launching beauty site Primped, working as contributing editor of mamamia, and starting a beauty blog called fruitybeauty back in 2006 when most people thought a blogger was something you used to unblock your bathroom drain.
+Foster Blake has also spent a large amount of her career online, founding and launching beauty site Primped, and starting a beauty blog called fruitybeauty back in 2006 when people thought a ‘blogger’ was something you used to unblock your bathroom drain.

 In 2014 Foster Blake launched her own skin care line, Go-To, the result of 10 years working as a beauty editor, and a special brand of arrogance that makes her believe she can compete in a market that already features approximately three billion products.

 She lives in Springfield with her husband Homer, and three children, Bart, Lisa and Maggie.

 For (really great) enquiries (only) please contact Michelle van Raay at Profile Management on +61 3 8598 7810 or firstname.lastname@example.org.

 Break-ups are awful, and they’re very real, but that doesn’t mean they get to take over your whole life for a year.